rootskar/MotorImageryBCI/README.md

 # Requirements

 1.)
-Windows 10 or Linux with 64-bit Python version 3.7.7 with pip.
+Windows 10 or Linux (only classifier experiments) with 64-bit Python version 3.7.7 with pip.

 2.)
 To run experiments with the BCI application Emotiv EPOC 2014 device (https://www.emotiv.com/files/Emotiv-EPOC-Product-Sheet-2014.pdf) is required.